1. How do I get credit?

 3. How do I apply?

 Request an application form for W&L Spring Term Abroad from the Center for International Education or download a form from the International Education website.
-Application forms will also be available at the general information session on October 15th.
+Application forms will also be available at the general information session.

 4. How much does it cost?

 The cost will differ for each program.
 Prices will be available at the general information meeting and will be posted on the website.

 5. Does my current financial aid package apply to my spring term abroad program?No. Because additional expenses will be incurred for Spring Term Abroad, additional financial assistance may be available for qualified students.
 Loan assistance is almost always available; students with demonstrated financial need may also receive grant assistance.
 All participants requesting financial assistance for Spring Term Abroad 2013 must notify the Financial Aid Office no later than October 23, 2014, and also verify that appropriate financial aid applications (Profile, FAFSA, etc.) are on file.